( Click on instructor's name to view academic profile.)

 In this course students explore the a thousand years of Japanese literature by reading political, religious and secular compilations of prose and poetry ranging from the 8th century Ancient Matters (Kojiki) to the 19th century Forty-Eight Techniques for Success with Courtesans (Keisei kai shijūhatte).
 In so doing, they trace recurring themes and how they changed with the political, social and economic situation of the society in which they were created.
 Instructor: Bjoerk

-Seminar on the Performing Arts in Premodern Japan:
+The Traditional Performing Arts in Japan:

 Beginning in the Muromachi Period (1336-1573) brothel districts and entertainment centers focusing on various stage arts developed hand in hand with the rise of the social strata of the urban townsmen in Kyoto.
 After Tokugawa Ieyasu decided to build-up the town of Edo, licenses were given to those managing prostitution and theaters.
 The areas of Yoshiwara (behind the Senso-ji temple in Asakusa) and Sakai-, Fukiya- and Kobiki (now Ningyo-cho and Ginza) where the theaters were, came to be called Akusho (“Bad Places”) because of their loose morals and inducement to overspending; however, they were at the same time social melting pots providing fertile ground for cultural, artistic and economic development.
 In this course we explore how the city of Edo developed and the role played by “Bad Places” in the development of what we know as “Edo culture.”
-The seminar aims to improve the ability of students to critically examine and problematize academic texts.
-We will form a workshop to read and discuss 260 years of city culture, with students being expected to critically read and evaluate each week’s texts and, at the end of the term, produce a research paper.
-Instructor: Bjoerk

 Colloquium in Premodern Japanese History:

 A graduate-level introduction to the history and historiography of classical and medieval Japan.
 The principal goal of the course is to prepare students for advanced study and research on premodern Japanese history, by building a foundational awareness of the current state of the field with regard to key topics and issues, and of way historians’ interests, approaches, and interpretations have evolved.
-Instructor: Friday